MicrosoftDocs/sdk-api/sdk-api-src/content/minidumpapiset/ne-minidumpapiset-minidump_type.md

 ### -field MiniDumpScanInaccessiblePartialPages

-Adds Inaccessible Partial memory pages.
+Scans inaccessible partial memory pages.

 <b>Prior to DbgHelp 6.1:  </b>This value is not supported.